 was broken, to begin with.
 And most of the time, the phone will ask for confirmation before deleting anything, so you are quite safe.
 The glass on both the front and back face of the phone is coated with a special fingerprint-resistant coating, so unless you operate your phone with grimy and greasy fingers, you won’t leave too many finger marks.
-The coating also helps your finger glide over the glass, making it easier to work with Sky Birds.
+The layer also helps your finger glide over the glass, making it easier to work with Sky Birds.

-The iPhone 4 has many cool features like FaceTime, Retina Display, Multitasking, HD Video Recording and Editing, and a 5-Megapixel camera with LED flash.
+The iPhone 4 has many cool features like FaceTime, Retina Display, Multitasking, HD Video Recording and Editing, and a 5-megapixel camera with LED flash.
 Here is what they do.

 FaceTime is video calling using two cameras, one in the front focusing on you and one in the back focusing on everything else.
 You can switch between cameras at any time during a call with just a tap of a button.
 The best way to explain why you would want to use this is an example of a news journalist on the scene of some newsworthy story.
 He wants to show

-the viewers his face while reporting, but he also wants to show his viewers what he sees when something is happening.
+the viewers his face while reporting, but he also wants to show his viewers what he sees when something happens.
 Now, if he didn’t have two cameras to cut to, he would have to do the whole 180-degree camera spin a few times, resulting in some sea-sick viewers.
 As with all video-calling devices, you can see what you are showing the person on the other side using the little “view-finder” window in the bottom corner of the screen.

 The Retina Display is a very sharp, vibrant, high-resolution screen, the best yet in the iPhone family.
 The name comes from the fact that the screen’s pixel density is so high that the human eye can’t distinguish individual pixels.
-Looking at the object on the screen is compared to looking at the object with your own eyes.
+Looking at the object on the screen is compared to looking at the thing with your own eyes.
 Nice.

 READ MORE :